- Andris Nelsons,

 The CD recordings which document the ever-evolving collaboration between the Gewandhausorchester and Riccardo Chailly have been decorated with the most coveted international awards, including a Golden Disc: complete cycles of the symphonies of Schumann, Brahms and Beethoven; a Gershwin album with Stefano Bollani; Bach's piano concertos, Christmas Oratorio, St. Matthew Passion and the Brandenburg Concertos; Brahms' piano concertos with Nelson Freire; Mendelssohn's Lobgesang und "Mendelssohn Discoveries".
 The project to record the complete cycle of the symphonies of Gustav Mahler on DVD (Accentus) will reach its conclusion in 2016.
 Herbert Blomstedt recorded the complete symphonies of Anton Bruckner 2005-2012 for CD (Querstand) - performances which have already achieved reference status.
 Blomstedt, Conductor Laureate of the Gewandhausorchester, is currently in the process of recording a complete cycle of the symphonies of Ludwig van Beethoven with the Orchestra, to be released in July 2017 to mark the occasion of his 90th birthday.
 Andris Nelsons, the new Gewandhauskapellmeister, will record the complete symphonies of Anton Bruckner with the Gewandhausorchester (Deutsche Grammophon), starting the project with the release of Symphony Nr.
 3 in spring 2017.

-Andris Nelsons is Music Director of the Boston Symphony Orchestra and is Gewandhauskapellmeister of the Gewandhausorchester Leipzig, with the appointment commencing in February 2018.
+Andris Nelsons is Music Director of the Boston Symphony Orchestra and is Gewandhauskapellmeister of the Gewandhausorchester Leipzig, with the appointment having commenced in February 2018.
 With these positions, and in leading a pioneering alliance between two such esteemed institutions, Grammy Award-winning Nelsons is firmly underlined as one of the most renowned and innovative conductors on the international scene today.

 Nelsons began his tenure as Music Director of the BSO in the 2014/15 season and after one year his contract was extended through the 2021/22 season.
-In summer 2015 and spring 2016, the BSO and Nelsons embarked on their first European tours and in November 2017 they tour to Japan together for the first time, notably with three performances in Suntory Hall.
+In summer 2015 and spring 2016, the BSO and Nelsons embarked on their first European tours and in November 2017 they toured to Japan together for the first time, notably with three performances in Suntory Hall.
 Nelsons gave his debut with the Gewandhausorchester in 2011, followed by regular performances at the Gewandhaus in subsequent years.
-In February 2018 Nelsons receives the title of Gewandhauskapellmeister, in a four week inaugural festival, which also marks the 275th Jubiläumssaison of the orchestra.
+In February 2018 Nelsons received the title of Gewandhauskapellmeister, in a four week inaugural festival, which also marked the 275th Jubiläumssaison of the orchestra.
 From April 2018, Nelsons and the Gewandhausorchester embark upon their first European tour together, with performances at prestigious venues including the Elbphilharmonie Hamburg, the Concertgebouw Amsterdam and the Musikverein Vienna.